gosandbox/kafka-with-go/README.md

 # Kafka With Go

-A simple Kafka POC using [Go], the [kafka-go] package, and the example provided in the package.
+A Kafka implementation using [Go], the [kafka-go] package, and the example provided in the kafka-go package.

 ## Preparation
 - Install [Docker desktop](https://docs.docker.com/docker-for-mac/install/)